Traffic Insights System Requirements

 Network flow record requirements.

-Before we get into the specifics of hardware and software requirements, it’s important to note how the different interact with each other.
+Before we get into the specifics of hardware and software requirements, it’s important to note how the different network components interact with each other.
 Here are some guidelines regarding one-to-one and many-to-one relationships between traffic monitors, forwarders, and the interfaces being monitored.

 There is a maximum of one forwarder enabled per Enterprise Agent.